zerogetsamgow/sqwiggle/README.md

 \- GWS, who sit 15th are predicted by Sqwiggle to win 0 of their remaining games and finish 17th.

-\- Hawthorn, who sit 2nd and are predicted to hold that position benefit from upsetting Brisbane in the opening round and a weaker draw as Sqwiggle only ranks them as the 5th best team.
+\- Hawthorn, who sit 3rd and are predicted to hold that position benefit from upsetting Brisbane in the opening round and a weaker draw (opposition strength of 1488.4537112) as Sqwiggle only ranks them as the 5th best team.

+\- Port Adelaide are predicted to finish 11th even though Sqwiggle ranks them as the 7th best team as they have the toughest draw (opposition strength of 1516.275753).

 <table class="table" style="color: black; margin-left: auto; margin-right: auto;">